MFR6340/theenglishextension.org/resources/Lexile Levels.md

 We have chosen to use Lexile Levels, as there are over 100 million books and reading materials which have been measured using this leveling system.

-It assigns a lexile level to a child, based on the reader’s ability to comprehend text.

 It also assigns a level to many books and other reading materials, so that students, parents and teachers can find appropriate books at their reading levels.

 It measures the reading challenge measured by a text, based on word frequency and sentence strength.

-Students are tested and given a lexile score based on the difficulty of the text.

 Lexile measure are given from 200L for beginning readers and text to 1600L for advanced readers and text.